ssenmosip/mosip-temp-documentation/Reg-client-implementation.md

 ## Table Detail :

+Below find the list of tables used in Registration client application.
+Based on use cases, the table data gets updated during either sync process or transaction in local machine.
+There are few jobs are configured to clean the transactions histories from local tables and also pushing the audit data to server.

 |**Sl.
 No**|**Table Name**| **Description** | **Source** |
 |:------:|:------:|-----|-----|
 |1.|biometric_attribute| It contains the list of biometric attribute description[left slap, right iris..] for each biometric type [Fingerprint, Iris, Photo] with respect to language code | sync from server master table |